Kamel Daoud: Views

-In April 2015, an excerpt from Meursault, contre-enquête was featured in the New Yorker magazine.
-The November 20, 2015, issue of the New York Times featured an op-ed opinion piece by Daoud titled "Saudi Arabia, an ISIS That Has Made It" in both English (translated by John Cullen) and French.

-The February 14, 2016, issue of the New York Times featured a controversial second op-ed piece by Daoud, "The Sexual Misery of the Arab World" in English (translated by John Cullen), French, and Arabic.
+The November 20, 2015, issue of the New York Times featured an op-ed by Daoud titled "Saudi Arabia, an ISIS That Has Made It" in both English and French, that was highly critical of Saudi Arabia.
+The February 14, 2016, issue of the New York Times featured a controversial second op-ed piece by Daoud, "The Sexual Misery of the Arab World" in English, French, and Arabic.
 Both of these articles were republished in his 2017 collection of essays Mes Indépendances.

-In 2018, his Le Quotidien d'Oran articles (2010-2016) were translated into English.

-In 2024, his novel Houris was awarded the Prix Goncourt.
+After legal action was launched against him in Algeria and France by the alleged subject of his latest novel, Algeria issued two international arrest warrants for Daoud.
+Douad announced that he had been judged in absentia and convicted to three years of prison and a five million dinar (€32,000) fine for the publication of Houris on the basis of Article 46 of the executive order (2005) implementing the Charter for Peace and National Reconciliation, which punishes the use of "the wounds of the national tragedy" to "harm state institutions" or "damage the image of Algeria".